Project Profile: Marygrove Early Education Center

 For a while now we’ve talked about wellness.
 Wellness for students, wellness for educators, wellness for communities.

-Here is a beautiful new center, the Marygrove Early Education Center, it’s stunning to look at, but it’s especially beautiful because of its intentional design to provide a learning and community environment created around the well being, connection and support of whole families as well as students and educators.
-You can see from the photographs how successful the project has been.
+Here is a beautiful new center, the Marygrove Early Education Center, This new early education center in Detroit, Michigan, is beautiful inside and out!
+Although stunning to look at, its real heart is in the design of the building to include spaces specifically catering to the well-being of local families as well as its early learners and educators.
+You can see from the video and photos below how successful the project has been.

 “I consider this building a showcase of what’s possible.” – Celina Byrd – First principal